 The Salesforce article “Data Backup & Recovery Best Practices” states, “Salesforce maintains a copy of customer data for disaster recovery purposes, but it is important for customers to develop a data backup and recovery strategy as part of their overall data management and security model.
 The Salesforce Data Recovery service is an expensive and time-consuming process and should only be used as a last resort, when no other copy of the data is available”

-Cost associated with recovery.
-Salesforce charges for its data recovery services.
-According to Salesforce, “The price for this service is a flat rate of $10,000,” and “The process must be performed manually and usually takes a minimum of 6-8 weeks to complete.”
+- Data Recovery cost: According to Salesforce, “The price for this service is a flat rate of $10,000,” and “The process must be performed manually and usually takes a minimum of 6-8 weeks to complete.”

-No metadata restore.
+- No metadata restore.
 Only data is restored; there is no metadata restore option.

-- Every delete in Salesforce is a soft delete, moving data to the recycle bin, where it can reside for as long as 15 days.
+- Backup data retention and legal compliance: Every delete in Salesforce is a soft delete, moving data to the recycle bin where it can reside for as long as 15 days only.

-- Data Export Service.
-Manual or scheduled exports of your data via the UI.
+- Data Export Service– Manual or scheduled exports of your data via the UI.
 Export Backup Data from Salesforce.

-- Data Loader.
-Manual on-demand exports of your data via the API.
+- Data Loader– Manual on-demand exports of your data via the API.
 Export Data.

-- Report Export.
-Manual on-demand exports of your data via reports.
+- Report Export– Manual on-demand exports of your data via reports.
 Export a Report.

 Native Metadata Backup Options